Bitcoin-ABC/bitcoin-abc/doc/files.md

 `indexes/coinstats/db/` | LevelDB database | Coinstats index; *optional*, used if `-coinstatsindex=1`
 `wallets/`         |                       | [Contains wallets](#multi-wallet-environment); can be specified by `-walletdir` option; if `wallets/` subdirectory does not exist, a wallet resides in the data directory
 `./`               | `anchors.dat`         | Anchor IP address database, created on shutdown and deleted at startup.
 Anchors are last known outgoing block-relay-only peers that are tried to re-connect to on startup
-`./`               | `banlist.dat`         | Stores the IPs/subnets of banned nodes
+`./`               | `avapeers.dat`        | Dump of the avalanche peer set creating during shutdown and reloaded on startup `./`               | `banlist.dat`         | Stores the IPs/subnets of banned nodes
 `./`               | `bitcoin.conf`        | User-defined [configuration settings](bitcoin-conf.md) for `bitcoind` or `bitcoin-qt`.
 File is not written to by the software and must be created manually.
 Path can be specified by `-conf` option
 `./`               | `bitcoind.pid`        | Stores the process ID (PID) of `bitcoind` or `bitcoin-qt` while running; created at start and deleted on shutdown; can be specified by `-pid` option